joewellhe/Medica--Rag-Survey/README.md

 #### Trained Scorer & Distilled Scorer from LLM

 Some choose to train a neural-network-based scorer model to rank retrieval results according to specific criteria.
 This approach requires an additional dataset to train a model that can evaluate documents based on different criteria.
+We introduce some datasets used to train a ranking scorer in the [Dataset](https://chat.chatbotapp.ai/chats/-OFoQ0KIui2T-mZwck6U?model=gpt-4#dataset) section.

 Additionally, since large models like ChatGPT have strong evaluation capabilities, some developers opt to use large language models (LLMs) as scorers to filter relevant documents.
 However, because LLMs can be costly to run, distilling a model from an LLM can also be a good option.